rails/rails/guides/source/active_support_core_extensions.md

 By default the root node is "hash", but that's configurable via the `:root` option.

-The default XML builder is a fresh instance of `Builder::XmlMarkup`.
+The default XML Builder is a fresh instance of `Builder::XmlMarkup`.
 You can configure your own builder with the `:builder` option.
 The method also accepts options like `:dasherize` and friends, they are forwarded to the builder.

 NOTE: Defined in `active_support/core_ext/hash/conversions.rb`.